themacaulaybusinessclub/themacaulaybusinessclub.github.io/README.md

 In the future, we should probably add the following:
 1. A way to manage authorship (as Sanford mentioned).
 There is probably a way to do this already in Jekyll, but we should research to find a neat solution.
 2. A way to edit the master layout pages in the Netlify CMS.
 Ditto from above.
+Probably by adding a new "collection" object and adding markdown.

 # WhatATheme
 **WhatATheme** is a customizable Jekyll Portfolio theme which supports blogging.
 You can use this theme in order to create an elegant, fully responsive portfolio.